mrasadatik/academic.cse110.assignment01/README.md

 **Assignment**

 This project includes solutions for various programming tasks given in assignment 01 for the course CSE110.
 I can access the assignments through a menu system within the [main program](./app/src/main/java/academic/cse110/assignment01/App.java).
-Explore the project codes by this [PDF](./app/src/main/resources/Assignment%2001.pdf).
+Explore the project codes using this [PDF](./app/src/main/resources/Assignment%2001.pdf).

 **Checklist**